 Does your soulmate or twin flame always make you the bad guy?

 Can your soulmate or twin flame twist things around to always make it come out that they’re the victim and you’re the bad guy?
-Do you tire having to explain yourself is exhausting and you sick of the guilt trips.
+Do you tire of explaining yourself and you’re sick of the guilt trips?
 Have you had enough of apologizing when you really don’t feel you should have to?
 Does your relationship revolve around your partner’s feelings all the time?
-Are the fights about little things getting monotonous because your soulmate or twin flame blows them out of proportion?
+Are the fights about little things getting monotonous because your partner blows them out of proportion?

 BEING THE BAD GUY IS TIRING

-At some point everyone gets tired of being the bad guy all the time.
+At some point everyone tires of being the bad guy all the time.
 If you’re a good person and you do something wrong, you of course will feel guilty about it and want to make amends.
-If you are a good person who likes to keep the peace, you may try and make amends even when it’s not your responsibility to do so.
+If you’re a good person, who likes to keep the peace, you may try to make amends even when it’s not your responsibility to do so.